Chatswood High School: History

-The school had a cadet unit in the early days - for boys only.
+The school had a cadet unit in the early days, for boys only.
 Girls wore wide-brimmed straw hats and gloves.

-In the late 1970s a number of demountable buildings were deployed to provide facilities for the school's Intensive English Centre, however, these demountables are no longer in use due to construction starting in early 2022.
+In the late 1970s, a number of demountable buildings were deployed to provide facilities for the school's Intensive English Centre.
+However, these demountables are no longer in use due to construction starting in early 2022.

 After a pilot Gifted and Talented program with the Year 7s of 2001, Chatswood High School established a selective stream in 2002, entrance to which is based upon the NSW Selective High Schools Test.
-Since then, Chatswood has steadily increased its secondary school ranking, reaching the top 85 with a rank of 82.
+Since then, Chatswood has steadily increased its secondary school ranking.

-Chatswood is especially known for its work in the extracurricular field with achievements in the performing arts, NSW Law Society's Mock Trial Competition and with an array of leadership opportunities in the SRC and Prefect Body.
+Chatswood is especially known for its work in the extracurricular field, with achievements in the performing arts, NSW Law Society's Mock Trial Competition and with an array of leadership opportunities in the SRC and Prefect Body.
 The school's bands have had many successful overseas tours, including being the first Australian school Stage Band to be invited to the Montreux Jazz Festival in 1996.
 Chatswood High School's Concert Band 1 travelled to Europe in 2004 to the Vienna International Youth and Music Festival, attaining 2nd place.
-The musical 'Guys & Dolls' was put on in late June 2006 and the Band toured New Zealand, and again toured Europe in 2009.
+The musical 'Guys & Dolls' was put on in late June 2006, and the Band toured New Zealand and again toured Europe in 2009.
 The tour in 2009 was to Vienna, Salzburg, St Moritz, Montreux and Paris.

+A renovation was completed in 2023, adding new buildings, sports facilities underground and on the ground.

 Students have achieved particular successes in multimedia and digital media, with HSC practical works featured as state exemplars every year.

 A two-storey specialised TAS block was completed in 2007.
 The canteen was also refurbished in early 2009 and is now run by the P&C. The most recent change has been the complete refurbishment of the library and science area.
 This was officially opened at a special ceremony on 25 September 2009.

 The school commemorated its 50th anniversary with a Festival Day on 25 September 2009.
 As part of this celebration, the school created a time capsule.

-In 2012, a new multi-levelled administration and science block was opened as well as the refurbishment of a senior area, senior study room and a music extension to the existing school hall.
+In 2012, a new multi-levelled administration and science block was opened, as well as the refurbishment of a senior area, senior study room and a music extension to the existing school hall.

+As part of the Chatswood Education Precinct, planning went underway for a major redevelopment of the school, along with the nearby Chatswood Public School.
+Under this proposal, new buildings were constructed on both campuses, with some non-heritage buildings being demolished and rebuilt completely, while the IEC was moved to St Ives High School.

+The NSW Department of Planning, Industry & Environment has completed construction of the new buildings, with R block (near the front of the school, facing Centennial Avenue) having been completed earlier in 2022.
+S block was completed in December 2022, while T and Q blocks opened in April and May 2023 respectively.
+Building refurbishments in H and M blocks, alongside landscaping across the school was completed in late 2023.